-Please enter the details of your On-Site or Hybrid plan that correspond to the requirements listed above:
+Please enter the details of your On-Site or Hybrid plan that correspond to the requirements listed above: Coordinate Communication with the Local Public Health Authority.
+If the region impacted is in Polk County the Local Health Department (LHD) will provide school-centered communication and will potentially host conference calls.

-- The district's superintendent engages in consistent communication with our LPHA and Willamette ESD. - If the region impacted is in our community, the Polk County Health Department will provide school-centered communication and will potentially host conference calls. - When cases are identified in the local region the district administrators convene, plan, and respond.
-The COVID19 scenarios guidance serves as a guide, with input from the Polk County Health Department.
+When cases are identified in the local region a response team should be assembled within the district and responsibilities assigned within the school district.